Skip to Content

 • 2 teaspoons Ground Black Pepper

 Mix all the ingredients together and you can use the rub for your chicken or any type of meat.
-Finally, let’s get to the actual prep and cooking process.

 How To Smoke A Whole Chicken